 2770.13.
-The board shall provide for the legal representation of any person making reports under this article to a committee or the board in any action for defamation directly resulting from those reports regarding a registered nurse's participation in a diversion intervention program.
+The board shall provide for the legal representation of any person making reports under this article to a committee or the board in any action for defamation directly resulting from those reports regarding a registered nurse's participation in-a an intervention program.

 SEC.
+46-SEC.
 31. Section 2835.5 of the Business and Professions Code is amended to read: